AaditT/heroku-basic-flask/README.md

-### tl;dr

-A walkthrough on how to get set up with Heroku and its toolkit and then how to deploy a simple web application (for free) on the Heroku Cloud.

-To see a more advanced Flask app that uses USGS data and Google APIs, checkout this repo: [datademofun/heroku-flask-quakes-lesssimple](https://github.com/datademofun/heroku-flask-quakes-lesssimple)

-This is a long README of the steps, but all the actual code and configuration for this app is included in this repo.
-You can copy and deploy it through your own Heroku account.

 # Deploying a simple Flask app to the cloud via Heroku

 This walkthrough will acquaint you with the [popular Heroku cloud application platform](https://devcenter.heroku.com/start).
 Previously, we have been able to create Python Flask apps (see lessons [here](http://www.compjour.org/lessons/flask-single-page/) and [here](http://www.compjour.org/lessons/flask-recalls/)) and run them locally on our own computers.
 With a cloud service, we are able to put our websites onto the public World Wide Web, with a publicly accessible URL.